oktavilla/hopp-docs/docs/configuration/content-item-teaser-preferences.md

 # Content Item Teaser Preferences

 It is possible to specify teaser display preferences for each Content Variant.
-This overrides any defaults for that specific variant.
 For each variant it is possible to define:

 {% include fields-table.md definition="configuration-content-teaser-preferences-fields" %}